erroronline1/caro/readme.md

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.

-Approved orders can be marked as *ordered*, *received* and *archived* with only the last not being deleted by default after a set timespan.
+Approved orders can be marked as *ordered*, *received*, *delivered* and *archived* with only the last not being deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.

 Information can be added anytime.
 Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
 Received products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
-Processiong orders flags as received simultaneously - this does not track refunds intentionally to reduce load on purchase staff.
+Processing return orders flags as received simultaneously - this does not track refunds intentionally to reduce load on purchase staff.
 All actions offer to append a message.

 Processed orders are also added to a second database with reduced data.
 This data can be exported through the [audit module](#tools) and used for vendor evaluation.